 K-9 Ira and Lieutenant Michael Pope have been working together since 2016 and received a national certification with the North American Police Work Dog Association (NAPWDA).
 K-9 Ira is a non-aggressive German Shepherd and is on a play reward system.
 K-9 Ira came from Holland and is assigned for explosive detection and tracking.
 The K-9 team of Ira and Lieutenant Pope are utilized for campus sporting events, dignitary visits, and on-call for the University of Kentucky Police Department.
 K-9 Ira and Lieutenant Pope have worked several details for the University of Kentucky and other law enforcement agencies.

-K-9 Junior and Officer Ryan Johnson have been working together since 2015 and received a national certification with the North American Police Work Dog Association (NAPWDA).
+K-9 Junior and Sergeant Ryan Johnson have been working together since 2015 and received a national certification with the North American Police Work Dog Association (NAPWDA).
 K-9 Junior is a nonaggressive yellow Labrador from Winchester, Kentucky.
 K-9 Junior is on a play reward system and assigned for explosive detection and tracking.
-The K-9 team of Junior and Officer Johnson are utilized for campus sporting events, dignitary visits, and on-call for the University of Kentucky Police Department.
-K-9 Junior and Officer Johnson have worked several details for the University of Kentucky and other law enforcement agencies.
+The K-9 team of Junior and Sergeant Johnson are utilized for campus sporting events, dignitary visits, and on-call for the University of Kentucky Police Department.
+K-9 Junior and Sgt.
+Johnson have worked several details for the University of Kentucky and other law enforcement agencies.

 Sergeant Finley and K-9 Caro